speezepearson/browsergui/README.md

 What is this?
 -------------
 It's a GUI framework prioritizing portability, simplicity, and a Pythonic feel.
+The two facts I think will best hook you:
+- Simple GUIs are simple to make: `GUI(Text("Hello world!")).run()`.
+- You could type `easy_install browsergui && python -m browsergui.examples` *this instant*, and it would work.
+(Well, maybe you need to `sudo`.)
+There's no complex application framework you need to install first.

+  (Corollary: if you build a GUI using this package, your co-developers/users also won't need to install anything complicated.)

 If you want to build a simple GUI for a simple task, I recommend this package whole-heartedly.
 I don't think this is just pride in my own work -- I'm pretty sure that this package *actually is* very easy to learn, and very good for simple things.